Qminds-io/NASA-Challenge-Embiggen-Viewer/README.md

 -   Layer measurement and comparison tools (swipe).

--   Guided “stories” with annotations and shareable links.
+-   Guided "stories" with annotations and shareable links.